paketo-buildpacks/procfile/README.md

 The buildpack will do the following:

 * Contribute the process types from `Procfile` to the image.
-  * If the application's stack is `io.paketo.stacks.tiny` the contents of the `Procfile` must be single commands with arguments (no inline environment variable declarations, environment variable references, or joined processes) and will be shellparsed to run in `direct` mode.
+  * If the application's stack is `io.paketo.stacks.tiny` the contents of the `Procfile` must be single command with zero or more space delimited arguments.
+Argument values containing whitespace should be quoted.
+The resulting process will be executed directly and will not be parsed by the shell.
-  * If the application's stack is not `io.paketo.stacks.tiny` the contents of `Procfile` have no limiataions and will be executed in a shell as-is.
+  * If the application's stack is not `io.paketo.stacks.tiny` the contents of `Procfile` will be executed as a shell script.

 ## License
 This buildpack is released under version 2.0 of the [Apache License][a].